This series goes over the topics described in this talk.

 This model might be a good starting point for everyday decision making.
 Say, the news that a library your organisation heavily depends on has changed its licence.

 • Data.
-The facts: for example, the licence change in the next version introduces a fee for usage in commercial settings.
+The facts: for example, the licence change in the next version introduces a large fee for usage in commercial settings.

 • Information.
 Adding context.
 The raw facts are then interpreted and linked to the organisation’s own environment.
 For example this could highlight that, in the near future, the organisation will be liable to pay a significant amount to keep using this library.
 Not only do members of the organisation understand what changed, but also where it matters, when it will start affecting the system and why.